angus6291/COMP2113-Project/README.md

-COMP2113/ENGG1340 Course project brief introduction
+# COMP2113/ENGG1340 Course project brief introduction

 Group No.: 134

 Group Members: Tse Tsz Chun, Lam Chun Yin Angus

+# Game Introduction

 Tentative name of the game: 'Try your luck'

 Concept: mixing 'guessing random numbers' and 'bingo' games

-(nxn bingo: if any n colinear positions become "O", the player wins the bingo)

 The grid size of the 'bingo' board will be 3x3 or 4x4 (if the grid size includes 5x5, we are afraid the game will take too long).